Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/dcsserverbot.md

 - Download a zip file

 If you want to use the auto update feature you must use git clone:
-- Open a git bash in the perent folder, where you want to place the DCSServerBot folder and run this command:
+- Open a git bash in the parent folder, where you want to place the DCSServerBot folder and run this command:
 `git clone https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot.git`
-- The folder DCSServerBot will be created automatically and all files will be cloned into this folder
+- The folder DCSServerBot will be created automatically and all files will be cloned into this folder.

-Otherwise download the latest [release version] (see Assets `Source code (zip)`).
+Otherwise, you can download the latest [release version] (see Assets `Source code (zip)`).
 Extract it somewhere on the PC that is running the DCS server(s).
 Ensure write permissions are given in the target folder.

 {: .warning }
-> Do not use default folder like `C:\Program Files` or `C:\Program Files (x86)`, because this folders have special protection mechanisms.
+> Do not use default folder like `C:\Program Files` or `C:\Program Files (x86)`, because these folders have special protection mechanisms.

 {: .warning }
 > Make sure that the bots installation directory can only be seen by yourself and is not exposed to anybody outside via www etc., because the Discord bot TOKEN is a secret.

 # Installation

-Then run the provided install script:
+Then run the provided "install" script:
-- Double click on the file `install.cmd`
+- Double-click on the file `install.cmd`
-- The script will create a [virtual environment] in the subfolder `venv`
+- The script will create an [virtual environment] in the sub-folder `venv`
     - This will isolate the dependencies and avoids problems with other Python applications
 - All needed requirements will be installed in this venv automatically.
     - If you want to know the needed modules take a look at `requirements.txt`
-- After that `install.py` will be started with this virtual environmant.
+- After that `install.py` will be started with this virtual environment.

-The install script will execute the following steps:
+The "install" script will execute the following steps:
 - Search available DCS installations in the registry
     - If no one is found you will be asked to enter the path manually
-    - If you have more then one installation, you need to choose which one should be used
+    - If you have more than one installation, you need to choose which one should be used
     - Use this value for the setting `DCS_INSTALLATION`
 - Ask to enter the Discord Bot `TOKEN`.
 - Find a local installed PostgreSQL server